Espyo/Pikifen/README.txt

     Why is Louie so fast?
 Because having to walk to a certain point every time I'm testing something wastes a lot of time.
 So I made Louie fast to get there faster.
     Why is the Bulborb so cheap?
 Because I haven't balanced it yet.
     Why are some animations and physics so broken?
 Because their code is still under construction.
     Why can't I see the game window?
 Because windows sometimes break under Windows.
-Open Options.txt, go to the line with "window_x=2147483647", and change it to "window_x = 10".
-Do the same for the "window_y" line.
+Open Options.txt, go to the line with "window_pos_hack=false", and change it to "window_pos_hack=true".